Preparing for Camp

 Eating together and sharing cabin quarters are a great ways to meet new friends at Camp Knutson.
 Campers typically share a room with four or more other campers in one of our new or remodeled cabins.
 Each camper has their own bed and a shelving storage area to keep their belongings.
 For most of our camps, the camper’s living space is assigned by their counselors before they arrive at camp.

-Campers eat three meals each day with a specific meal planned for each We are able to accommodate most special dietary needs as long as there is notification prior to camper’s arrival.
+Campers eat three meals each day with a specific meal planned for each.
+We are able to accommodate most special dietary needs as long as there is notification prior to camper’s arrival.
 All meals are served family-style in our spacious dining hall.
-Learn more about our accommodations and facilities.